Competitor backlink analysis is my favourite link building strategy of all time.

 Here is how to do it…

-…The top 5x ranking sites will have all one important thing in common:
+…The top 5x ranking sites that have all one important thing in common:

 The idea of competitor backlink analysis is to-